geostyler/geostyler-cookbook/index.md

 # 🎨 Getting familiar with UI

-[Geostyler](https://geostyler.org/) [Official demo](https://geostyler.github.io/geostyler-demo/) is a very easy to use, interactive web app which allows user to start testing capabilities of the application without installing it.
+[Geostyler Demo](https://geostyler.github.io/geostyler-demo/) is a very easy to use, interactive web app which allows users to start testing capabilities of the [GeoStyler library](https://github.com/geostyler/geostyler) without installing it.

 There are various components to it as follows